bhisaac/5eFP/5eFP-SRD.md

 Choose a god, a pantheon of gods, or some other quasi-divine being from among those listed in "Fantasy-Historical Pantheons" or those specified by your GM, and work with your GM to detail the nature of your religious service.
 Were you a lesser functionary in a temple, raised from childhood to assist the priests in the sacred rites?
 Or were you a high priest who suddenly experienced a call to serve your god in a different way?
 Perhaps you were the leader of a small cult outside of any established temple structure, or even an occult group that served a fiendish master that you now deny.

-**Equipment:** A holy symbol (a gift to you when you entered the priesthood), a prayer book or prayer wheel, incense, vestments, a set of common clothes, and a pouch containing 1 Coin.
+**Equipment:** A holy symbol (a gift to you when you entered the priesthood), a prayer book or prayer wheel, incense, vestments, a set of common clothes, and a pouch containing 1 coin

 ### Feature: Shelter of the Faithful

 As an acolyte, you command the respect of those who share your faith, and you can perform the religious ceremonies of your deity.
 Whenever you spend a downtime round at a temple, shrine, or other established presence of your faith, you gain Rest and Repairs for free.
-Additionally, the following downtime options open up for you and for your allies in the HQ temple.
+Additionally, the following downtime options open up for you and your allies in the HQ temple.
 After finishing the downtime round, you may gain holy water.
 - Spend herbs to get (1) healing potion.
 - Spend ⛁ to cast *lesser restoration*.
 - Spend 5⛁ to cast *greater restoration*.